xinyang-sun/VirtuSync/README.md

 - **Note**: The keypad numeric keys and the keyboard numeric keys do not interoperate when binding.
 If you use the keypad numeric keys for binding, press the keypad numeric keys when using them.

 **4. Modify the background color of the model**: Click `Background Color` to open the color palette.
 Click `Close` to close the palette after modifying the color.

+**5. Replace Models**.
+- Put the model you want to replace into the `VRMModels0.x` folder.
+- Click `ReplaceVRM`.
+Perform model selection.
+- **Note**: Currently, only VRM0.x models are supported, VRM1.0 models are not supported at the moment.

 ## License
 [MIT](https://github.com/xinyang-sun/VirtuSync/tree/main?tab=MIT-1-ov-file)
 ## Reference